 EXPO Milano 2015

-The entire Expo was themed “Feed the Planet, Energy for Life”, devoted to food; global, local and personal.
-The USA Pavilion, named “American Food 2.0” demonstrated how engaged the US is in global food security, food innovation and how it has become a center for the best food on the planet.
+The Expo was themed “Feed the Planet, Energy for Life”, devoted to food; global, local and personal.
+Our USA Pavilion, named “American Food 2.0” demonstrated how engaged the US is in global food security, food innovation and how it has become a center for the best food on the planet.
 An admittedly complex set of ideas for a relatively small pavilion to convey.

 But the main architectural feature was a football-field-length “Vertical Farm” featuring a variety of harvestable crops in a vertical array.
 It was as though a typical horizontal agricultural field was rotated 90˚ to clad the side of a building.
 It’s not a proposal for serious urban or vertical farming, (usually indoors) but a didactic display talking about the past, present and future of the American farm, and the American diet.
+Michelle Obama christened it "awesome", others called it "delicious".

 In Italy it is a felony to increase the indebtedness of an insolvent corporation, a crime from which the operators escaped prosecution only because the District Attorney decided not to get involved in Expo affairs.